bnunpy/MusicBrainz-CountryNet/README.md

 # MusicBrainz-CountryNet

-scrape release group data from the MusicBrainz website and use it to create a network
+scrape release group data from the MusicBrainz website and use it to create a network (Nodes: artists; Edges: Shared credit for release [Edge weights: Sum of the number of tracks credited together])